NZR/DS-BOK/content/3_chapter/chapter3.md

 However, the VR experiments are known to create discomfort for some people (nausea, vertigo, diziness), and participants must be warned.
 Additionally, participating in a VR experiment may require participants to come on site, which, in pandemic times, requires specific attention.

 For some institutions, the use of 3rd party material from social network can be subject to an ethical review - on the basis that we are indirectly interacting with people through their online contributions.

 #### Key considerations on Ethics

-- Check existing consent forms regarding V.R. experiments, as the discomfort with such tools are quite specific.
+- Virtual Reality experiment exposes participants to specific risks.
+Check existing consent forms regarding V.R. experiments, as the discomfort with such tools are frequent.

 ### Privacy and legal aspects